bertokhoury/Ansible-Practice/README.md

-# Collection of Ansible Playbooks for various use cases
+# Collection of Ansible Roles for various use cases
+Each role (directory) is for a different use case example.

 ## Nexus
 Playbook designed to show how to locally download Nexus artifacts from a Nexus repository